w3ctag/design-reviews/2015/03/Permissions.md

 The current solution -- the `userVisible` parameter flag in `PushPermissionsDescriptor` -- is perhaps useful, but it doesn't model the (logically independent) ability to show Notifications from the background context.
 That certain runtimes may fuse these concepts today doesn't seem to have bearing on the design question.

-We're grateful to see permission descriptors added since our last review, as they provide a path towards extensible queries, e.g. for understanding how much quota is avaialble, however the return value (`PermissionState`) lacks all such nuance and remains a deep concern.
+We're grateful to see permission descriptors added since our last review, as they provide a path towards extensible queries, e.g. for understanding how much quota is available, however the return value (`PermissionState`) lacks all such nuance and remains a deep concern.
 It likely needs to be converted into a similarly extensible object; e.g.:

 ```js
 { "status": "granted", /* additional state here */ }